CollinHeist/CropTop/README.md

 using the PICKIT programming header in MPLAB, and photo of connection to croptop

 ## Integration Guide
-how board interacts with system
+How the board interacts with system

 #### Calibrating Sensors
-how to guide

-#### Checking Internal Storage
-how to guide
+How to calibrate guide

 #### Powering the Device
--How to power on devices
+How to power on devices

 ### Specifications
-sensors and power supplies electrical characteristics
+Electrical Characteristics of sensors and power supplies

 #### Creating and Using Data
-how to export, interpret, and use the data
+How to export, interpret, and use the data CropTop Logs